 Good Faith Estimate federal regulations are vague and confusing, and if not done right, they leave you exposed to significant government financial penalties.
 Penalties range from the complete waiver of a patient’s bill to a fine of up to $10,000 per offense.

 So, if Good Faith Estimate rules are confusing and unclear, how can the government expect you to comply?
 The bottom line is that they just do.
 Fortunately, there is help available.

-During an upcoming online training session on Tuesday, December 13th at 1 pm ET, healthcare compliance expert Jonathan G Wiik, MHA, MBA, will walk you through the specifics of preparing a correct, compliant Good Faith Estimate.
+During an online training session, healthcare compliance expert Jonathan G Wiik, MHA, MBA, will walk you through the specifics of preparing a correct, compliant Good Faith Estimate.
 During this training, he’ll boil down confusing Good Faith Estimate regulations into clear, understandable actions that help you avoid errors that lead to lost revenue, audits, and sky-high monetary penalties.

 - How can you give an accurate Good Faith Estimate without a diagnosis?

 - Are your estimates required to include possible financial assistance options?